 Since its inception, the Group has incurred net losses and generated negative cash flows from its operations.
-To date, it has financed its operations through the sale of equity securities, including its initial public offering of Oneview Healthcare PLC in March 2016 and equity raisings in May 2019 and December 2020.
-As at 31 December 2020, the Group had cash balances of $\in$ 6.8 million.
+To date, it has financed its operations through the sale of equity securities, including its initial public offering of Oneview Healthcare PLC in March 2016 and equity raisings in May 2019, December 2020 and December 2021.
+As at 31 December 2021, the Group had cash balances of €15.2 million.

 At the date of signing of the financial statements, management assessed the Group's ability to continue as a going concern and determined that it expects that its existing cash and other working capital will be sufficient to enable the Group to fund its operating expenses and capital expenditure requirements for a period of at least 12 months from the date of approval of the financial statements.
-The Group has implemented a number of cash management policies, including a strategic reorganisation which reduced costs significantly, aiming to improve cash flow for the Group, which has resulted in the Group having adequate resources to continue in operational existence for a period of at least 12 months from the date of approval of the financial statements.
-The Group has based this estimate on assumptions that may prove to be wrong, and there is a possibility that the Group may use its capital resources sooner than it currently expects.
+The Group has implemented a number of cash management policies over the prior years, aiming to improve cash flow for the Group, which has resulted in the Group having adequate resources to continue in operational existence for a period of at least 12 months from the date of approval of the financial statements.
+The Group has based this estimate on assumptions, such as expected revenue growth, cash outflows, impact of COVID 19 and other external factors, that may prove to be wrong, and there is a possibility that the Group may use its capital resources sooner than it currently expects.
 However, the Group has applied prudent assumptions regarding its sales and cash collection figures.